What a Government Shutdown Could Mean for Your Portfolio

 While no financial plan can predict the specifics of every bump along the way, a Northwestern Mutual financial advisor can develop a plan that accounts for the unknown—whether from a government shutdown or some other challenge that has yet to be identified.

 A financial plan with investments alone is more susceptible to the economy’s twists and turns.
-But a plan in which your investment strategy is reinforced with a range of financial options built for your life and priorities, like cash value life insurance for protection and annuities for guaranteed income in retirement, can give you more options, more flexibility and more confidence.
+But a plan in which your investment strategy is reinforced with a range of financial options built for your life and priorities, like permanent life insurance for protection and annuities for guaranteed income in retirement, can give you more options, more flexibility and more confidence.

 There are a number of risks with investing in the market; if you want to learn more about them and other investment-related terminology and disclosures, click here.